Skip to content

 Return a view of a TrackingError object for the given index or indices.

 This function creates a new TrackingError instance by extracting a view of the underlying tracking algorithm at the specified index or indices.
 The error value and formulation algorithm are preserved.
-This enables efficient subsetting and composability for tracking error results in portfolio analytics workflows.

 Arguments